 >MSG 2 Please load the invoice forms in the printer.
 (Send msg when done.)
-User is not logged on Do you wish to put this message in the mailbox (Y/N)?
+User is not logged on Do you wish to deposit into the mailbox?
 N

 >MSG TOM Would you please send me a message when you log on?